 Just remember that if you're abroad and can normally access golf coverage in your home country, you can use one of our best VPN (opens in new tab) recommendations to tap into your usual service - though 5ft putts sadly aren't as easy to convert.

-2020 PGA Tour live stream: how to watch golf online in Australia
+2021 PGA Tour live stream: how to watch golf online in Australia this year

 Better still, it's fantastic value at either $25 for Kayo Basic or $35 for Kayo Premium.
 Basic lets you stream sport on two devices at once, while Premium ups the ante and allows you watch on up to three screens simultaneously, so it represents the best value if your household has different sporting tastes or you're splitting the cost of the subscription with mates.There's even a free 14-day trial (opens in new tab) for good measure.

 Elsewhere, linear TV coverage is usually via Australian pay TV provider Foxtel and, more specifically, Fox Sports.

 As ever, Aussies out of the country can access their favourite streaming service just like they would at home can use a VPN (opens in new tab) to watch their PGA Tour live stream of choice.
 Finding a nice cold VB abroad?
 That might prove more problematic.

 - Can't-miss TV: how to watch Grey's Anatomy season 17 online

 2020/21 PGA Tour season: highlights so far

 The new PGA Tour season has gotten off to a spectacular start, headlined of course by Bryson DeChambeau's dominant win at the US Open back in September and then Dustin Johnson's maiden Augusta victory in November.

 Outside of the majors, October produced some highly memorable moments on the regular circuit, and of the non-majors, the relocated Zozo Championship at Sherwood produced a memorable finish that saw Patrick Cantlay win by a single shot over Justin Thomas.